TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     Shape key that will be applied to the object.

 *Value*
     How much the shape key will influence the object.
-This value can be set in the node or in a register.
+This value can be set directly in the node or using a variable.
 The value should be between 0 and 1.

 .. _nla_outline: